Zyzle/zyzle.github.io/content/blog/[draft]-hugo/index.md

 theme = "mytheme"
 ```

-Now the compilation step is error free but nothing but a white screen is showing on the development url, lets fix that.
+Now the compilation step is error-free, but nothing but a white screen is showing on the development URL, let's fix that.

 ## Our List/Entries pages